MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomserver-directive.md

 **ServerBinary**

-Path to COM server binary for native architecture
+Path to COM server binary for native architecture.

 **ServerBinaryWow64**

-Path to COM server WOW64 binary for non-native x86 architecture support on AMD64 platform
+Path to COM server WOW64 binary for non-native x86 architecture support on AMD64 platform.

-**ServerBinaryWow64**

-Path to COM server WOW64 binary for non-native ARM (32-bit) architecture support on ARM64 platform

-**Description**

-Description of the COM server.
-The description is optional and is not used by the COM runtime.
+**AddComClass** = {clsid-guid}[, flags[, com-class-install-section]]

-**AddComClass**=*com-class-name, {clsid-guid}, flags, com-class-install-section* This required directive can be used one or more times to register COM classes with optional install sections.
+This required directive can be used one or more times to register COM classes with optional install sections.

 For more information on how to register COM classes, see [INF AddComClass Directive](inf-addcomclass-directive.md)